go-gost/v2.gost.run/content/docs/kcp.en.md

 ## Configuration

-GOST has a default KCP configuration built-in，and is the same as xtaci/kcptun.

-GOST will automatically load `kcp.json` configuration file from current working directory if exists, or you can use the parameter `c` to specify the path to the file.
+GOST has a default KCP configuration built-in，and is the same as xtaci/kcptun. you can also use the parameter `c` to specify the path to an external file.

 ```
 gost -L=kcp://:8388?c=/path/to/conf/file